Green Hills Country Club

+Green Hills Country Club, located in Millbrae, California, is a private members-only country club located on the San Francisco peninsula approximately 20 minutes south of the city.
+Green Hills was originally known as the Union League Golf and Country Club of San Francisco when it was built in 1929, opening in 1930.

+Green Hills Country Club has hosted a number of prestigious tournaments, including the U.S. Open and Senior Open qualifying.
+For many decades, the club was host of the annual Professional Baseball Player-Babe Ruth Cancer Fund golf tournament with stars such as Ty Cobb, Bing Crosby, Lefty O'Doul, Leo Durocher and many others.

+History

-The Union League Golf and Country Club of San Francisco (now called Green Hills Country Club) was constructed in 1929 (opening in 1930) in Millbrae, California, United States.
+The Union League Golf and Country Club of San Francisco was constructed in 1929 (opening in 1930) in Millbrae, California, United States.
 It was one of the most ambitious golf and country club projects of its era in Northern California.
 It was conceived in the prosperous time that proceeded the Great Depression by a prominent group of San Francisco businessmen (primarily Union League of San Francisco club members) who would spare no expense during the design-phase of the project.
 The golf course was designed by Alister MacKenzie who considered it one of the top three courses on the West Coast.
 The unforeseen economic downturn of the Great Depression caused the club to become financially insolvent and in 1933 it was reorganized as Millbrae Country Club.
 In 1945 the club was named Green Hills Country Club.

 Search for the site

 The Union League members began searching for a site to build a world-class facility in the 1920s.
 They spent years looking for a property that was: [1] near the city of San Francisco, [2] land suitable for the construction of a championship golf course, [3] property with a natural water supply, and [4] weather that was outside of the fog belt.
 In 1927 they found the ideal site for the club in the hills above a small town on the San Francisco Peninsula, Millbrae.
 The site featured very fertile land, in fact the property had been cultivated as a nursery for many decades.
 Flowers and shrubs grown on the property were actually utilized by famed horticulturist John MacLaren in the 1915 Pan Pacific Exposition, or World's Fair.
 The property had year-round water (from natural creeks), and undulating topography featuring gorgeous vistas.
 The property could be reached from San Francisco by the members’ automobiles traveling down a road that led to the Peninsula, the El Camino Real.